SovnSkyrim/QWEST/README.md

 If you can run vanilla Skyrim, you should be able to run this.

+If you have any questions regarding the list, you're free to ask in the main Wabbajack Discord or mine :[here](https://discord.gg/ZgjVrXp)

 It is a fork of the amazing SME/FT list; if you want to build your own list check it out [here](https://github.com/EzioTheDeadPoet/SME-FT-)!

 The name and picture are a reference to the amazing and wholesome Quest Sprout comic available on [swordscomic.com](https://swordscomic.com).
 Their official Twitter is [here](https://twitter.com/swordscomic).